 - Plan for varied employment.
+The best plans consider the company’s and people’s needs.
 HR leaders can adapt to the nature of the job market by researching and collecting data to plan for different types of employment within the company.
-Perhaps essential core workers can become full-time employees, while others can work as contingent workers or independent contractors.
-HR leaders should consider, as always, the company’s and the employees’ needs.
+Perhaps essential core team members can become full-time employees, while others can work as contingent workers or independent contractors.

-- Retain employees crucial to company success.
-After identifying the most influential and essential employees for company growth and advancement, HR leaders can focus on engaging and retaining them.
-Through providing competitive compensation packages, opportunities for personal and professional growth, and establishing a company culture based on trust, appreciation, and respect, HR leaders can increase the chances of keeping valuable employees.
+- Retain people crucial to company success.
+After identifying the most influential and essential people for company growth and advancement, HR leaders can focus on engaging and retaining them.
+HR leaders can increase the chances of keeping valuable people by providing competitive compensation packages, opportunities for personal and professional growth, and establishing a company culture based on trust, appreciation, and respect.

 - Incorporate a warm offboarding program.
-HR leaders can integrate an offboarding program that allows employees to leave on good terms.
-It’s important to send off departing employees with gratitude and well-wishes for the next step in their professional journey.
-This way, employers exemplify integrity, and employees can serve as positive ambassadors for their ex-employer.
+HR leaders can integrate an offboarding program that allows people to leave on good terms.
+It’s important to send off departing people with gratitude and well-wishes for the next step in their professional journey.
+This way, employers exemplify integrity, and people can serve as positive ambassadors for their ex-employer.

-- Leave the door open for employees to return.
+- Leave the door open for people to return.
 HR leaders can work with managers and executives to develop policies and a company culture that welcomes boomerang employees.
-High-quality employees who leave a company and later decide to return have the potential to contribute their valuable knowledge, experience, and enthusiasm.
+High-quality people who leave a company and later decide to return have the potential to contribute their valuable knowledge, experience, and enthusiasm.

 Don’t be afraid of attrition

-By tackling attrition’s causes, you’ll be able to keep your business strong in the face of employee departures.
+By tackling attrition’s causes, you’ll be able to keep your business strong in the face of people’s departures.